Moon Tree Douglas Firs

 These seeds, along with seeds from coastal redwoods, sycamore, loblolly pine,

-and sweetgum trees were sent to Dr. Charles Walkinshaw at
+and sweetgum trees were originally sent to Dr. Charles Walkinshaw, who was

 on special assignment with NASA managing the Lunar Receiving Lab at Johnson